icasr/I3/README.md

 The `settings` key can be one of the following value types:

 1. **Local HTML file** - If the value is a string and begins with `./` settings are treated as a repository-local HTML file to be displayed to the user.
 Submitting the HTML form will confirm the settings
-2. **Remote HTML file** - If the value is a string ane begins with `http://` or `https://` the HTML file is retrieved from the remote server and treated the same as a local HTML file
+2. **Remote HTML file** - If the value is a string and begins with `http://` or `https://` the HTML file is retrieved from the remote server and treated the same as a local HTML file
 3. **MacGyver form spec** - If the value is an object it is treated as a [MacGyver form](https://github.com/MomsFriendlyDevCo/macgyver)